dqops/dqo/docs/examples/data-availability/detect-table-availability-issues.md

 Table availability checks has a max_failures parameter which indicates a maximum number of consecutive check failures.
 A check is failed when the sensor's query failed to execute due to a connection error, missing table or a corrupted table.

-In this example, we will set the following maximum failures for the check:
+In this example, we will set the following maximum failures at 0 for the check.

-- warning: 0
-- error: 5
-- fatal: 10

 If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).